 - We teach children about disability equality through the curriculum via specific units of work as well as our general language and attitude - Occasionally, and with parental consent/involvement, we support disabled children to teach their peer group about their specific needs to enable children to support and understand those children better.
 Children respond to this incredibly well.
 Difference is often obvious to children and this benefits from being discussed and accepted openly to support positive relationships.
 Children have become so confident about their differences that they have been enabled (as older primary children) to talk to their whole class or the school about their own disabilities (eg severe dyslexia or autism) and this has always had a positive impact - All children at Roundwood have equal access to all of school life.
-This includes clubs (your child may need support to attend and we can provide this) and trips including residential trips in Years 4 and 6 - Children may become diagnosed with a learning disability during their time at Roundwood (eg dyslexia).
+This includes clubs (your child may need support to attend and we can provide this) and trips including residential trips in Years 5/6 - Children may become diagnosed with a learning disability during their time at Roundwood (eg dyslexia).
 We have clear pathways to diagnosis of specific learning difficulties / disabilities and parents/carers will be involved with this process and given information about support offered as a result.
 You are welcome to discuss any concerns about your child's development at any time and will receive information about additional support at least twice a year.
 Please come and talk about anything you don't understand or anything about which you would like more information

 - We talk to the children about different skills, achievements and abilities.
+We know that children/people can be competitive and avoid the 'top/bottom group' classroom set-up via our 'Learning Community' practice this means that children experience learning with all children over time in mixed attainment groupings.
 They are specifically taught how to include every one and how to listen to each other's ideas respectfully - We treat put downs related to ability/disability seriously.
 These can include put downs pertaining to high attainment (eg: geek; nerd) or low ability / attainment (eg: thick; stupid).
 Such put downs are unusual.